avito-tech/Calcifer/README.md

 ## Checksum

-Nearby you can find a file with checksums of the latest build  - `сhecksum.json`.
+Nearby environment file you can find a file with checksums of the latest build  - `~ /.calcifer.noindex/сhecksum.json`.
 If you want to find the difference you can use the command:
 ```
 ~/.calcifer.noindex/Calcifer diff --firstChecksumPath ~/.calcifer.noindex/сhecksum.json --secondChecksumPath ~/.calcifer.noindex/сhecksum2.json